haghish/adjROC/README.md

 - The crossing point (meeting point) between sensitivity and specificity curves

 and on top of these, it can also visualize the curves and the selected cutoff threshold.

+# Model comparison with significance testing

+`adjROC` provides a procedure to compare the performance of two models based on a specific performance metric and using a bootstrap test, evaluates whether the difference in performance of the two models is due to chance or not, and provides a confidence interval accordingly.
+This allows researchers to not only report AUC, AUCPR, or other performance metrics, but also examine the significant differences between the models.